pcanas/chicago-oejp/index.md

 - Low income areas have rodent-related violations more often, as well as with cold temperatures and procedures in case of customers getting food poisoned (hmm?).
 - High income areas have more issues with unclean personnel and working surfaces.

 We then use an NLP pipeline to extract which words are more common between the high and low income categories.
+To be able to compare the two categories, we look at the ratio between the relative frequencies.
+For example, if “mice” makes up 10% of the violation words in low income areas, and 2% in high income areas, the ratio will be 5.
+We visualize the words with the greatest ratios in the respective categories in word clouds:

 <div style="text-align:center">
     <div style="float: left;">